vmware/terraform-provider-vcfa/website/docs/r/content_library.html.markdown

 }
 ```

-## Example Usage for a Tenant Content Library as an Tenant User
+## Example Usage for a Tenant Content Library as a Tenant User

 ```hcl
 data "vcfa_region" "region" {